dsamoht/microbiome-utility/README.md

 python collapse_asv.py [SEQTAB] [COLLAPSED_SEQTAB]
 ```
 - __input format__:
-[SEQTAB] must be comma-separated (ASVs as columns, rows as samples, 1st column as sample names):
+[SEQTAB] must be comma-separated (ASVs as columns, samples as rows, 1st column as sample names):
 (This format is typically the output of R write.csv() applied on a DADA2 seqtab object)
 ```
 ,CACGGA,ACACG,ATACCG,...